cpsoneghett/trustly-challenge/README.md

 ### 3.6 Concurrent requests
 I just put a ***synchronized*** keyword in the REST controller method.
 I was searching for a way to use @Synchronized of Spring to deal with concurrent requests without make any transaction to wait, but this was the fastest way I found.
-Unfortunaly, this makes concurrent requests wait the end of the respective transaction.
+This makes concurrent requests wait the end of the respective transaction.